1919SaiRam/1919SaiRam/README.md

 - 📫 How to reach me ......

-Here!
+# Here!
 My portfolio  -  https://www.crio.do/learn/portfolio/vijaykumarchinta1919  and my Resume https://drive.google.com/file/d/14SGOACxe5wEy4TuQ2g79epLY6rS4pTUZ/view?usp=drivesdk  to get to know more about me on my Projects & Skills 🚀 , and/or to dig up my social media profiles to stalk.

 Currently Working as a PPC Engineer at INDO-MIM LTD  & Now transitioning to a development role, blending process optimization expertise with a strong analytical background.
 Proficient in project management and cross-functional collaboration, seeking to apply technical acumen and innovation to software development project's .

+# 🖥️ My skills

 Javascript and Node.js: Developing RESTful endpoints and APIs. 🛠️